sargun4/SchedulingAlgosOS/README.md

+- Any scheduling policy that always favours a fixed property for scheduling leads starvation.
+- Any non-preemptible scheduling policy suffers from convoy effect.
 ### First-Come, First-Served (FCFS):
 - aka FIFO (First-In-First-Out).
 - Processes are executed in the order they arrive in the ready queue.